entando/entando-docs/vuepress/docs/next/docs/consume/identity-management.md

 Keycloak is protected by a Secret deployed to your Entando Kubernetes instance.
 You can query Kubernetes for the Secret's default admin credentials via the following, modifying this command to use your environment's namespace and Secret name.

->Note: To communicate with Kubernetes directly from the host machine, use the [ent CLI](../getting-started/entando-cli.md) and `ent kubectl` commands.
-Alternatively, use `sudo kubectl` when sending commands from the VM.
+>Note: Use the [ent CLI](../getting-started/entando-cli.md) to send commands to Kubernetes from the host machine.

 ```
 kubectl get secret default-sso-in-namespace-admin-secret -n entando -o go-template="{{println}}Username: {{.data.username | base64decode}}{{println}}Password: {{.data.password | base64decode}}{{println}}{{println}}"